YuriNek0/YuriVerse/README.md

 ## About this website

-This website is hosting on Github Page on the domain name of <https://awsl.rip>.
+This website is hosting on [Cloudflare Pages](https://pages.cloudflare.com/) on the domain name of <https://awsl.rip>.

 ## Link exchange

 **Your links are welcomed.** Before you submitting your links, please consider adding my link in your website.

 There are two ways of adding your links to my website.